-As one of the biggest FIFA events of the year, the FeWC is an annual tournament organised by FIFA in partnership with EA SPORTS that gathers the world’s top 32 players in a massive showdown with hundreds of thousands of dollars in prize money.
+As one of the biggest FIFA events of the year, the FeWC is an annual tournament organised by FIFA in partnership with EA SPORTS.
+The championship gathers the world’s top 32 players in a massive showdown.
+Not only that, but they also gather hundreds of thousands of dollars in prize money.

 Types of FIFA Odds

-When it comes to betting on FIFA, the same general rules as in traditional sports betting apply: you can either bet before the match starts or during it.
-For the first type of bet, bookmakers offer what is called pre-match odds while the latter are called live betting FIFA odds.
+When it comes to betting on FIFA, the same general rules as in traditional sports betting apply.
+You can either bet before the match starts or during it.
+For the first type of bet, bookmakers offer what is called pre-match odds.
+The latter are called live betting FIFA odds.

 Our comparison table above deals exclusively with pre-match odds as these tend to fluctuate less and thus, the comparison between various bookmakers is more accurate.